-River Explorer is an innovative, inquiry-based, outdoor learning lab that provides experiential, activity-based environmental focused STEM education about the Ohio River and its watershed, in Ohio, Indiana and Kentucky.
-More than 45,000 students have participated in River Explorer since the program began in 2005!
+River Explorer is an innovative, inquiry-based, outdoor learning lab that provides experiential, environmental-focused STEM education about the Ohio River and its watershed, in Ohio, Indiana and Kentucky.
+Thousands of students participate each year.

-River Explorer is offered in Greater Cincinnati and Greater Columbus, Ohio to grades four through 12 and meets state curriculum requirements for Ohio, Kentucky and Indiana.
+River Explorer is offered in Greater Cincinnati to grades four through 12 and meets state curriculum requirements for Ohio, Kentucky and Indiana.

 Using nets, live specimens and field-grade equipment, students are junior scientists for the day during this exciting learning experience.
 This hands-on education program is designed to help children learn about the ecology and importance of the Ohio River, its tributaries and its watershed.
 Classes are taught in and along the rivers, streams and creeks in the watershed in Ohio, Indiana and Kentucky.
 Every year, thousands of students are River Explorers!

 Learning station activities connect the concept of watersheds to school STEM core content, teach students about Ohio River watershed ecology, and involve students in water quality and ecology projects to foster development of environmental stewardship ethics.
 Students learn about the differences, structures, and interactions between and in aquatic and terrestrial ecosystems and how they function in a watershed.
 The experience is guaranteed to make students look at the world in a new light!